 - This Commissioner’s Policy Statement sets out how the ACNC will handle complaints from the public about charities.
-The approach to investigating complaints is detailed in the Compliance and Enforcement policy.
+Our approach to investigating complaints is detailed in the Compliance and Enforcement policy.

 Principle 1: Complaints accepted only if within jurisdiction

-- The ACNC can only accept complaints about charities registered with the ACNC.
-The ACNC Register lists all the charities registered with the ACNC (with an exception for charities who have had their information withheld or removed).
+- The ACNC only accepts complaints about charities registered with the ACNC.
+The ACNC Register lists all the charities registered with the ACNC (except charities which have had their information withheld or removed).

-- The ACNC accepts complaints relating to alleged breaches of the ACNC Act or alleged non-compliance with governance or external conduct standards (when these standards come into effect).
-Examples include concerns regarding possible illegal activity, activities that are contrary to the purpose of the charity or the alleged diversion of a charity resources for private benefit contrary to the not-for-profit nature of the charity.
+- The ACNC accepts complaints relating to alleged breaches of the Australian Charities and Not-for-profits Commission Act 2012 (Cth) (ACNC Act) and Australian Charities and Not-for-profits Commission Regulation 2013 (Cth) (ACNC Regulation), such as allegations of charities being non-compliant with governance or external conduct standards.
+Examples include allegations and information about possible illegal activity, activities that are contrary to the charity’s purpose or the diversion of a charity’s resources for private benefit.

-- The ACNC cannot investigate certain kinds of complaints about charities.
-These include internal disputes within a charity, such as differences of opinion between board members, or employment issues.
-The ACNC does not investigate issues relating to service quality but may refer complainants to the appropriate government agency.
+- The ACNC does not investigate certain kinds of complaints about charities including internal disputes within a charity, such as differences of opinion between board members.
+The ACNC also does not investigate issues relating solely to service quality, but may refer complainants to the appropriate agency.

 Principle 2: Complainant’s identifying information protected